 As with any means of phishing, your best bet is to be vigilant and make sure that you’re talking to who you think you’re talking to.
 If someone asks for personal identifying information, it’s a good idea to confirm with the organization that they need it and that someone called for it.
 If it’s a bank or your employer, just go into a local branch or work to share the information instead.

 You probably knew that giving our your social security number online was a bad idea, but you might not have realized just how valuable some of these other pieces of information are.
-Identity theft is a really terrible thing to have happen to you, so be sure to protect these pieces of information whenever you can, even if it means not sharing quite as much on social media where hackers may use several methods to steal your identity.
+Identity theft is a really terrible thing to have happen to you.
+So be sure to protect these pieces of information whenever you can, even if it means not sharing quite as much on social media where hackers may use several methods to steal your identity.

 Image credits: Hand and cholesterol word by Green Apple via Shutterstock, zimmytws via Shutterstock, NAN728 via Shutterstock, RTimages via Shutterstock, karnizz via Shutterstock, Rob Byron via Shutterstock.